joehunterdev/react-complete-guide/readme.md

     - `context.previousEvent`
     - `onSettled`
       - when mutations is finished, refetch

   ####  Using the Query Key As Query Function Input
+    - We are currently showing all events.
+What if we just wanted to show some
+    - Tweaking query to find return only some items
+    - Anonymous function `queryFn: ({signal}) => fetchEvents({signal,max:3}),`
+    - Signal comes from react query and already contains this key.
+Its enough to reuse
+      - Uses spread `...queryKey[1]`

   ####  React Query & React Router
+   - Note we are using react router in this application for mutuation
 ---